OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 C. Steam Wallet

 Steam may make available an account balance associated with your Account (the “Steam Wallet”).
 You may place funds in your Steam Wallet up to a maximum amount determined by Valve, by credit card, prepaid card, promotional code, or any other payment method accepted by Steam.
-Within any twenty-four (24) hour period, the total amount stored in your Steam Wallet plus the total amount spent out of your Steam Wallet, in the aggregate, may not exceed $2,000 US or its equivalent in your applicable local currency -- attempted deposits into your Steam Wallet that exceed this threshold may not be credited to your Steam Wallet until your activity falls below this threshold.
-We may change or impose different Steam Wallet balance and usage limits from time to time.
+Within any twenty-four (24) hour period, the total amount stored in your Steam Wallet plus the total amount spent out of your Steam Wallet, in the aggregate, may not exceed US$2,000 or its equivalent in your applicable local currency -- attempted deposits into your Steam Wallet that exceed this threshold may not be credited to your Steam Wallet until your activity falls below this threshold.
+Valve may change or impose different Steam Wallet balance and usage limits from time to time.

 You will be notified by e-mail of any change to the Steam Wallet balance and usage limits within sixty (60) days before the entry into force of the said change.
 Your continued use of your Steam Account more than thirty (30) days after the entry into force of the changes, will constitute your acceptance of the changes.
 If you don’t agree to the changes, your only remedy is to terminate your Steam Account or to cease use of your Steam Wallet.
 Valve shall not have any obligation to refund any credits remaining on your Steam Wallet in this case.

-You may use Steam Wallet funds to purchase Subscriptions, including by making in-game purchases where Steam Wallet transactions are enabled.
+You may use Steam Wallet funds to purchase Subscriptions, including by making in-game purchases where Steam Wallet transactions are enabled, and Hardware.
 Funds added to the Steam Wallet are non-refundable and non-transferable.
-Steam Wallet funds do not constitute a personal property right, have no value outside Steam and can only be used to purchase Subscriptions and related content via Steam (including but not limited to games and other applications offered through the Steam Store, or in a Steam Subscription Marketplace).
+Steam Wallet funds do not constitute a personal property right, have no value outside Steam and can only be used to purchase Subscriptions and related content via Steam (including but not limited to games and other applications offered through the Steam Store, or in a Steam Subscription Marketplace) and Hardware.
 Steam Wallet funds have no cash value and are not exchangeable for cash.
 Steam Wallet funds that are deemed unclaimed property may be turned over to the applicable authority.

 D. Trading and Sales of Subscriptions Between Subscribers